A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Introduction

 With recent progress on graph OOD learning, an up-to-date and forward-looking review of this field is urgently needed.
 In this survey, we provide, to the best of our knowledge, the first unified and systematic review of the literature on deep graph learning under distribution shifts.
 We start by formally formulating the problems and discussing different types of graph distribution shifts in graph machine learning.
-Next, our new taxonomy is proposed, classifying existing methods into three categories based on the model learning scenario: (1) \textit{graph OOD generalization}, where the generalizability is enhanced through strategic design of the model when training on source data, (2) \textit{training-time graph OOD adaptation}, where the adaptation is performed when jointly training the model based on both source and target data \cite{You2023GraphDA,Zhu2023ExplainingAA}, and (3) \textit{test-time graph OOD adaptation}, where the adaptation happens when adjusting a pre-trained source model to the target data \cite{Jin2022EmpoweringGR,Zhu2023GraphControlAC}.
+Next, our new taxonomy is proposed, classifying existing methods into three categories based on the model learning scenario: (1) \textit{graph OOD generalization}, which typically relies on strong regularization techniques and domain-invariant features to generalize well to unseen domains, (2) \textit{training-time graph OOD adaptation}, which offers a more flexible approach by allowing access to both source and target data, making it more suitable for situations where domain shift is expected but some target data is available \cite{You2023GraphDA,Zhu2023ExplainingAA}, and (3) \textit{test-time graph OOD adaptation}, which does not have access to the source data during adaptation and focuses on leveraging a pre-trained source model to adjust to the target domain at test time.
+This approach is especially useful in online learning or real-time adaptation scenarios \cite{Jin2022EmpoweringGR,Zhu2023GraphControlAC}.